South-Paw/react-vector-maps/README.md

 # react-vector-maps

-🗺️ Interactive vector maps of the world and 100+ countries for React.
+🗺️ A React component that provides interactive vector maps of the world and 100+ countries.

 ---